 (c) Penalty for non-compliance (Sections 10, 11 and 12)

 (i) the penalty for non-compliance with the motor vehicle biodiesel specifications in (a) will attract a maximum fine of $50,000; and

 (ii) Non-compliance with the labelling requirements in (b) will attract a maximum fine of $50,000.

 The above is to provide the general public with a brief introduction of the regulatory control on motor vehicle biodiesel under the Air Pollution Control (Motor Vehicle Fuel) Regulation, Cap.
 311L (the Regulation).
 It is not to serve as a legal interpretation of the Regulation.
 In case of doubt, the reader should consult the Air Pollution Control (Motor Vehicle Fuel) Regulation, Cap.
 311L, Laws of Hong Kong.
-The Regulation can be found on the website of the Bilingual Laws Information at:
+The Regulation can be accessed at the website below: